barseghyanartur/faker-file/readme.txt

 All licenses are mentioned below between the brackets.

-* Core package requires Python 3.9, 3.10, 3.11 or 3.12.
+* Core package requires Python 3.10, 3.11, 3.12, 3.13 or 3.14.

 * Faker (*MIT*) is the only required dependency.

-* Django (*BSD*) integration with factory_boy (*MIT*) has been tested with "Django" starting from version 2.2 to 4.2 (although only maintained versions of Django are currently being tested against).
+* Django (*BSD*) integration with factory_boy (*MIT*) has been tested with "Django" starting from version 2.2 to 5.1 (although only a single maintained LTS version of Django is currently being tested against).

 * "BMP", "GIF" and "TIFF" file support requires either just Pillow (*HPND*), or a combination of WeasyPrint (*BSD*), pdf2image (*MIT*),